GenomicsAotearoa/hts_workshop_mpi/docs/level2/43_annotation_augustus.md

         !!! terminal "code"

             ```bash
-            augustus --genemodel=partial --protein=on --codingseq=on --species=E_coli_K12 input/NW_020110202.fna > outputs/NW_020110202.aug_ecoli.gff
+            augustus --genemodel=partial --protein=on --codingseq=on \
+                --species=E_coli_K12 \
+                input/NW_020110202.fna \
+                > outputs/NW_020110202.aug_ecoli.gff
             ```

 ---

 ## Extracting sequences from prediction files

-Once your jobs have finished (about 15 minutes per attempt), we need to run a helper scfript that bundles with `AUGUSTUS` to extract the gene and coding sequence predicitons from the output file.
+Once your jobs have finished (about 15 minutes per attempt), we need to run a helper script that comes with `AUGUSTUS` to extract the gene and coding sequence predicitons from the output file.

 !!! terminal "code"